Home

 This fascinating marine geyser is the second highest on earth, after the one in Hawaii.

-The Town of La Bufadora
+The Town.
+La Bufadora

 Travel Information